anujahlawat/bank-client-subscribed-term-deposit-or-not/README.md

-# bank-client-subscribed-term-deposit-or-not
-practice 3 | logistic regression | client subscribed a term deposit or not
+**TASK : ** In this problem bank data is given to us.
+Our task is to predict whether a client subscribed a term deposit or not.